-Whether the conditions of environmental approval / Sr. Location of operations/ clearance are being complied with?
-(Y/N) If no, the Type of operations reasons thereof and corrective action taken, if any No offices Nil
+Sr. Location of operations/ No offices Type of operations Whether the conditions of environmental approval / clearance are being complied with?
+(Y/N) If no, the reasons thereof and corrective action taken, if any N 1

 12. Details of environmental impact assessments of projects undertaken by the entity based on applicable laws, in the current financial year